 Although he is natural as a Deep Lying Playmaker, I intend to use him as a fullback.
 Specifically, he could be moulded into a perfect inverted wingback, which is a essentially strong midfield-type player put on the wing and told to cut in.
 This is not the right article to discuss this, but I have ambition to eventually copy some aspects of Guardiola’s tactics at Bayern and Man City, particularly his revolutionary use of Inverted Wingbacks.

 I’m getting ahead of myself.
-On 6th March 2020, when Youth Intake day rolled around, this is the screen I was greeted with.
-Dynamo finally has its new golden generation!
+On March 6th 2020 as the youth intake day rolled around, I was greeted with the following screen.
+Dynamo had its new golden generation!

 I am proud to showcase Vidovic as truly the diamond in this very strong group of players.
 Aside from Vidovic, who actually came from my Croatian affiliated club, this has been a very strong intake.
 You can see there are at least 6 players with 4+ star potential.
 I was happy to see that the investment in foreign feeder clubs has paid off.
 I was not only able to get a highly-rated Croatian but also a youngster from Uruguay.
 Both players arrived with dual nationalities and and good knowledge of Ukrainian; integrating them into the team should not pose a problem.